rexghadaffi/newPacion/README.md

 4.)
 Database Naming Convention: (incase of database changes)

-    For columns or fields user camel casing: userID -> notice that ID is 2 caps since ID is an abbreviation and compose of 2 diff words. userType
+    For columns or fields use camel casing: userID -> notice that ID is 2 caps since ID is an abbreviation and compose of 2 diff words. userType
     userName